ssardina-agts/agtcity-sarl-mw/README.md

 **Version convention**: `Major.Minor.<SARL Version>`.
 For example, 1.3.0.7.2 is version 1.3 for SARL 0.7.2.

-Check the the tags under [commits](https://bitbucket.org/ssardina-research/sarl-agtcity-mw/commits/all) for various release verisons.
+Check the the tags under [commits](https://bitbucket.org/ssardina-research/sarl-agtcity-mw/commits/all) for various release versions.

 This framework can be accessible via JitPack at https://jitpack.io/#org.bitbucket.ssardina-research/sarl-agtcity-mw by adding the corresponding dependency and repository on the `pom.xml`.